16

 3

 • Please edit your question's title to match the question's body.
 My proposal was rejected.
 Your question is about copy-protection dongles, not about, say, smartcard or HSM.
 Those dongles are always about copy protection: even when they're hiding the algorithm, the point is for someone not to be able to duplicate the algorithm.
 That's a very different problem from, say, hiding cryptographic keys.
-Mar 24, 2013 at 15:05
+Commented Mar 24, 2013 at 15:05

 • I removed the copyprotection tag; it should be spelled copy-protection, but the system won't let me create that tag until copyprotection has disappeared (which will happen after about a day once it's been removed from all questions).
-Mar 24, 2013 at 15:07
+Commented Mar 24, 2013 at 15:07

 • I find this question extremely broad at the moment and am voting to close.